ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on the satire of politics-as-entertainment.
+An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on why politics depends on cliffhangers.

 ---